Vishweshpurohit/Predicting-Delinquencies-In-Utility-Bills-With-Residents-Of-City-Of-Stillwater/README.md

     4. *Now, we had the dataset with UTCSID, UTLCID, most recent credit amount, credit default date, and the full address.*
     5. *To enrich the dataset, we used the scraped census data and merged them with corresponding census tracts based on the full address.*

+## Discussion/Conclusions:
+For this project, we used the data available in the census bureau to append to the existing credit offense amount.
+This analysis gave us insight into how the different addresses in still are affecting the delinquency rate of the city.

+The next steps in the data analysis include but are not limited to:

+·	Further visualizations that can help uncover additional insights and uncover potential business issues for utility companies will be carried out.
+Additional data about the customers will be required to build out a personalized predictive model for the citizens of Stillwater.
+·	Data from the smart meters (that are going to be installed in the later part of 2023) can help build better predictive models for understanding the credit offense type.
+We can create an alert system using the existing predictive models to make sure that the residents are not defaulting.
+·	Entire data about all the residents with a flag about whether they have defaulted in the past if given to us can be fitted into a model to understand whether a person taking a new connection will be defaulting.

+## References - Team
+Utility & Billing Services. (n.d.).
+Retrieved November 7, 2022, from http://stillwater.org/page/home/government/utilities/utility-billing-services
+How utilities can use machine learning for bad debt control. (n.d.).
+Retrieved November 7, 2022, from https://articles.utegration.com/how-utilities-can-use-machine-learning-for-bad-debt-control
+Stillwater, Oklahoma population 2022. (n.d.).
+Retrieved November 7, 2022, from https://worldpopulationreview.com/us-cities/stillwater-ok-population
+Donadello, I., Hunter, A., Teso, S., & Dragoni, M. (2021, December 15).
+Machine learning for utility prediction in argument-based Computational Persuasion.
+Retrieved November 7, 2022, from https://arxiv.org/abs/2112.04953
+City Of Stillwater Interactive Map. (n.d.).
+Retrieved November 7, 2022, from https://stw.maps.arcgis.com/apps/webappviewer/index.html?id=e5f507cfcbe445d5a5b9277ab706a2bc

+## Appendix:
+The following are the Tableau workbooks, Python and R codebooks that were used to create the models and the visualizations.
+We have hyperlinked all our workbooks with the titles.

+## Data Preparation
+Web Scraping 1
+Web Scraping 2
+Web Scraping 3
+Modelling 1
+Modelling 2
+Tableau Workbook 1